asr/apia/README.md

    $ cabal install
    ````

-   In order to test the installation of the program, once the modified
+   In order to test the installation of the program, once the extended
-   version of Agda and (some of)the ATPs have been installed, we can
+   version of Agda and (some of) the ATPs have been installed, we can
    try to automatically prove the conjecture in

    ````Agda